 Produced from 163 images taken over 45 minutes, each shot with Canon EOS 6D, Samyang 14mm lens @ f/4.0, 15 sec @ ISO 6400.

 This shot of the Milky Way’s galactic core region, captured on Saddleback Mountain (Australia), includes quite a few interesting features.
 The “Dark Horse” nebula is one of the most prominent parts of the shot, although down here in the Southern Hemisphere it’s more often known as the “Galactic Kiwi” due to its resemblance to the national bird of New Zealand.
-Grouped down at the bottom of the frame is the bright orange supergiant star Antares, with Mars to the lower right of that and Saturn across further to the right.
+Grouped down at the bottom of the frame is the bright orange supergiant star Antares, with Mars below it and Saturn across further to the right.
 In the same area as Antares is the Rho Ophiuchi cloud complex, a star-forming region of space.
 You can see some of the yellow and blue gas clouds in the photo.
-Like most Milky Way fanatics I’m missing this part of the sky since it’s obscured by the sun at this time.
-In a few more months it will be back again and us addicts will get our longed-for fix.

 This is a "stacked" image created from 32 individual frames.
 Stacking reduces the digital noise of the overall image and helps to bring out a bit more detail than a single shot would.
 The 13 frames were captured with Canon EOS 6D, Canon 50mm @ f/2.8, 6 sec @ ISO 6400.